What is the Community Standards Process?

 When an incident report/complaint is received, the report/complaint is assigned to an administrator within the Division of Student Life.
 The following options are available for case resolution (as determined by the Office of Community Standards):

-In most cases, allegations of less serious violations shall be heard by an Administrative Hearing Officer or the Peer Review Board, or addressed through alternative resolution.
-Generally, more serious violations including significant interpersonal conflicts/sexual offenses shall be heard by an Administrative Hearing Officer or the Community Standards Board.
+Most allegations of less serious Community Standards violations shall be heard by an Administrative Hearing Officer or the Peer Review Board, or addressed through an Alternative Resolution Hearing.
+Generally, more serious Community Standards violations including significant interpersonal conflicts/sexual offenses shall be heard by an Administrative Hearing Officer or the Community Standards Board.
 Mediation will not be used to resolve sexual offense complaints.
+For these more serious Community Standards violations, a pre-hearing meeting shall be scheduled.

 CLICK HERE for a flow chart describing the Community Standards process from incident report to case closure.